clawitzer/apps/README.md

 This fork has made changes to the /notebooks/geoclaw directory.
 There are changes in both the Chile2010a and Chile2010b directories.
 In each, there is the addition of a setrun_alt.py file, and a chile2010x_alt.ipynb file.

 ## How to use
 Simply run the chile2010x_alt.ipynb.
 If you encounter problems, and have followed the CLAWPACK installation guide as given [here](https://www.clawpack.org/installing.html#pip-install), check out the installation_guide.md file, which documents solutions to the issues I encountered during installation, and running the examples I am working with.
+Please note that in the Makefile of the Chile2010a and b directories, I have inserted the flag detailed in the installation_guide.md, shown in problem titled 'Type mismatch - fortran'.
+If you encounter an error with a Makefile, please take off the flag and re-run.
+If this does not solve your issue, I suggest you search online.

 ### Notes
 - This is my first repository on github, and I am really using this as a quick means to an end to show people who need to view my work.
 Thus, I do not intend to become familiar with and adhere to good practices of maintaining a repository.
 Therefore please do not take this to be anything other than a fork for my own personal use, but that if you wish to use, you are more than welcome to.